MLB Rumors: Jake Arrieta Reportedly Mulling Six Offers, Decision Expected Soon

 Jake Arrieta is a couple of seasons removed from winning a Cy Young award with the Chicago Cubs.
 Arrieta could join one of the Cubs’ rivals, the Milwaukee Brewers or St. Louis Cardinals on a multi-year free agency deal.
 Doing so would weaken the Cubs, barring the prospects of the Cubs adding a top pitcher themselves.

-The Chicago Sun-Times’ Gordon Wittenmeyer is reporting that the Brewers and Cardinals are among six teams which has made Jake Arrieta an offer in MLB free agency.
-Jake Arrieta could be closing in on a team and is expected to make his decision.
+The Chicago Sun-Times’ Gordon Wittenmeyer is reporting that the Brewers and Cardinals are among six teams which have made Jake Arrieta an offer in MLB free agency.
+Jake Arrieta could be closing in on a team and is expected to make his decision soon.

 Not all of the six teams that have made an offer for Jake Arrieta has been revealed.
 However, the Milwaukee Brewers and St. Louis Cardinals are regarded as having as strong of a chance at landing him as any other club.
 Both the Brewers and Cardinals need a top of the line starter.